 Alpha-blockers are drugs that relax smooth muscles and improve urine flow.
-They are useful for men with benign prostatic hyperplasia (BPH), also called enlarged prostate, who also have urge incontinence.
-The older alpha-blockers terazosin (Hytrin, generic) and doxazosin (Cardura, generic) are now prescribed less often than the newer selective alpha-blockers tamsulosin (Flomax, generic), alfuzosin (Uroxatral, generic), and silodosin (Rapaflo).
+They are useful for men with benign prostatic hyperplasia (BPH, also called enlarged prostate), who also have urge incontinence.
+The older alpha-blockers terazosin (Hytrin) and doxazosin (Cardura) are now prescribed less often than the newer selective alpha-blockers tamsulosin (Flomax, generic), alfuzosin (Uroxatral), and silodosin (Rapaflo).
 Alpha-blockers are sometimes combined with anticholinergics to treat men with moderate-to-severe lower urinary tract symptoms, including overactive bladder.

 Both urge and stress incontinence are affected in part by chemical messengers in the brain (neurotransmitters) that affect pathways involved with urination.
 Antidepressants that target serotonin, norepinephrine, or noradrenaline neurotransmitters are sometimes used for urge incontinence, and may also be helpful for some people with stress incontinence.

-Botox.
 In 2013, the FDA approved onabotulinumtoxinA (Botox) injections to treat overactive bladder in people who have not been helped by anticholinergic drugs.
 The FDA previously approved Botox injections for urinary incontinence that results from neurological conditions such as spinal cord injury and multiple sclerosis.
 Botox is injected into the bladder using a cystoscopy procedure.
 Increased risk for urinary tract infections is the most common side effect.

-Topical Estrogen.
 For women whose urinary incontinence is associated with menopause, topical estrogen may help improve urinary incontinence and overactive bladder symptoms.
 The estrogen is administered vaginally using a cream, tablet, or ring.
 Oral estrogen replacement should not be used to treat urinary incontinence because it can worsen the condition.

-Alpha-Adrenergic Agonists.
-Alpha-adrenergic agonists, such as clonidine (Catapres, generic), may be helpful for select patients with mild stress incontinence, but these drugs can have significant side effects and are only rarely prescribed.
+Alpha-adrenergic agonists, such as clonidine (Catapres), may be helpful for select people with mild stress incontinence, but these drugs can have significant side effects and are only rarely prescribed.

 There are different types of surgical procedures for incontinence.
-Most are designed to restore the bladder neck and urethra to their anatomically correct positions in patients with stress incontinence.
+Most are designed to support the bladder neck and urethra to their anatomically correct positions in people with stress incontinence.
 Injections of bulking materials are another option for women and men.

 The choice of surgical procedure depends on a number of factors, including the presence of bladder or uterine prolapse, the severity of incontinence, and the surgeon's experience in performing specific types of surgery.

-In general, patients should weigh all options carefully.
+In general, people should weigh all options carefully.
 They should discuss their situation with their doctor, and ask about their surgeon's experience.
 They should also be completely informed about the benefits and risks of the procedures and the materials used.
-Patients will need to have a complete diagnostic evaluation with urodynamic testing before any surgical procedure.
+People will need to have a complete diagnostic evaluation with urodynamic testing before any surgical procedure.

 A sling procedure is usually the first-line surgical approach for stress incontinence in women.
 It may also be useful for managing female urge incontinence.
 Sling procedures are also used for men who experience incontinence after prostatectomy.

-The purpose of a sling procedure is to create a sling or hammock around the neck of the bladder to help keep the urethra closed.
+The purpose of a sling procedure is to create a sling or hammock around the neck of the bladder or below the middle of the urethra to help keep the urethra closed.
 There are different types of sling procedures.
 They include:

-Midurethral Sling Procedures.
 Midurethral sling procedures use slings made from synthetic mesh materials that are placed midway along the urethra.
 This newer type of sling procedure has largely replaced the conventional suburethral procedure because it can be performed on an outpatient basis using minimally invasive surgical techniques and no abdominal incisions.
 Midurethral sling procedures have high success rates and patient satisfaction.

 There are two types of midurethral slings:

-Effectiveness and Complications.
 The sling procedure and the Burch colposuspension seem to have similar success rates for treating stress incontinence.
 Postoperative urinary problems, such as voiding problems, urinary tract infections, and urge incontinence may occur.
 The FDA has reported complications associated with some synthetic mesh slings.